The Meaning and Symbolism of Houses in Dreams

 Dreaming of Windows

 When windows are the focal point of our dreams, the dream often reflects our outlook and perspective.
-For example, window tightly closed with blinds and curtains could give us the impression we are closed off to the outside world or outside information.
-A window open and visible may give us hints at the information coming to us and what we are opening up ourselves to next.
+For example, a blackened window or one tightly closed behind curtains could indicate we are closed off to the outside world or outside information.
+A window that's open and clear may show what we are opening ourselves to next.

-I have found the following true for myself:
+I have noticed the following to be true:

-- Seeing pitch darkness through the window may reflect lacking awareness right now.
-Something is out there but it is unconscious for us.
+- Seeing pitch darkness through the window may reveal a lack of awareness right now.
+Something is out there, but it remains unconscious for us.

 - Seeing the moon may reflect emotions and feminine energies.

-- Seeing the stars may reflect hopes and great potential.
+- Seeing the stars may reveal hopes and great potential.

-- Seeing the sun may reflect enlightenment or cheeriness.
+- Seeing the sun may represent enlightenment or cheer.

 - A broken window may show us that our view is distorted right now or that we are vulnerable and in need of healing.
-A broken window is an opportunity to make a change to our view and improve.
+A broken window is an opportunity to change to our point of view.

 Dreaming of a Hallway

-Many dreams of houses include walking down a hallway, often filled with doors.
-This hallway often reflects our exploration of self and our potential options.
-Finding ourselves unsure which door to choose may help us identify ambivalence or uncertainty in our waking lives.
-The hallway could symbolize the major arteries of our internal home and can reflect the overall health of our internal world.
-A run-down hallway may show us we have not "sat with ourselves" in awhile and have neglected to explore and embark on an inward journey.
-A neglected hallway may also reflect our perception that we are lacking options for growth and development of self and may need to focus on self-care.
+Dreamers often find themselves walking down hallways, sometimes a hallway filled with doors.
+This connecting passage often reflects our multifaceted selves and an exploration of self.
+If the dreamer is unsure which door to choose, this may help identify ambivalence or uncertainty in our waking lives.
+The hallway could represent the major arteries of our selves and can reflect the overall health of our internal world.
+A run-down hallway may show us we have neglected to explore and embark on an inward journey.
+A neglected hallway may also reflect our perception that we are lacking options for growth and development and may need to focus on self-care.

-A roof in a dream is what separates us from the outside world and often has can show us how well we are sheltering ourselves from our spiritual, psychological, social or physical environments.
-A leak in our roof can show us something is "getting to us."
-Some dreams may reflect negative elements while others may reflect receiving outside information.
-In their most powerful forms, roof dreams can reflect the spiritual and a general sense of wonder and increasing insight in spirit.
+A roof is what protects us from the forces of nature and can show us how capable we are of sheltering ourselves from spiritual, psychological, social, or physical environments.
+A leak in our roof can show us something is getting to us.
+Some dreams may represent negative elements while others may reflect receiving outside information.
+In their most powerful forms, roof dreams can reflect our spiritual lives and our openness to communication with mystery.

-The roof can give us insight into our personal boundaries, as could the entire outside of the house.
-If we dream of a fortified house that is very closed, we may recognize feeling closed off from others, fears and insecurities, and rigid boundaries that not only keep others out but imprison us within ourselves.
-If we dream of a porous house with many leaks or breaks, we may recognize feeling vulnerable, and boundaries that are too loose.
-Both dream prompt us to re-evaluate ourselves, seek actions that will restore balance and increase our overall self-care.
+The roof and walls can give us insight into our personal boundaries.
+If we dream of a fortified house that is very closed, we may recognize feeling closed off from others and rigid boundaries that not only keep others out but imprison us within ourselves.
+If we dream of a drafty house with many leaks or breaks, we may recognize feeling vulnerable, and the existence of boundaries that are too loose.
+Both dreams prompt us to re-evaluate ourselves, seek actions that will restore balance, and increase our overall self-care.

 Dreaming of the Floor or the Ceiling

-Dreams that emphasize the floor or the ceiling can help us identify what is influencing us.
+Dreams that emphasize the floor or ceiling can help us identify what is influencing us.
 A leak in a ceiling, for example, could show us that something we have attempted to keep out (memories of the past, thoughts) are inescapable and are bleeding through, demanding our attention.
 The ceiling may also reflect a limitation and could symbolize things like a "glass ceiling" or other limits within ourselves.
-It is helpful to review if these limitations are self-imposed rather natural to the environment or societal in nature.
+It is helpful to review if these limitations are self-imposed, natural to the environment, or societal in nature.

 The floor can often reflect how grounded or stable we feel.
-Finding holes in the floor, and seeing what is in these holes, could help us identify the unconscious emotions that are influencing our thoughts and actions in our waking life.
-For example, finding bugs coming up through the floor may relate to an unconscious emotion that is "bugging us" that needs our attention to manage.
-We can imagine what would happen to our homes if we did not fix leaks or address an infestation and this applies to our internal homes as well.
+Finding holes in the floor, and exploring what is in these holes, could help us identify the unconscious emotions that are influencing our thoughts and actions in our waking life.
+For example, finding bugs coming up through the floor may relate to an unconscious emotion that is "bugging us" that needs our attention.
+We can imagine what would happen to our homes if we did not fix leaks or address an infestation, and this applies to our internal homes as well.

-When our dreams focus us on a backyard, it can be associated with the unconscious mind, our inner life, information we choose to hide from others' view and/or safe haven to the outside world.
-The objects found in the backyard and the condition it is in can help us gain further insight.
+When a dream focusus on a back yard, it can be associated with the unconscious mind, our inner life, information we choose to hide from others, and/or safe haven from the outside world.
+The objects found in the back yard and the condition it is in can help us gain further insight.

-A garden could help us gain insight into our personal development.
+- A garden could help us gain insight into our personal development.
 What are we growing?
-A neglected garden could show us we have neglected developing something within self or have failed to continue to support a dream or passion.
+A neglected garden could represent something we have neglected within ourself or a dream or passion we have failed to continue to support.
 In contrast, a garden that is overgrown or wild may show us we simply cannot contain something anymore and may need to find new ways to express or manage our drives and ideas.

 © 2017 Sue B.